WEDDING DAY PHOTOGRAPHY TIPS

 5. Linens.
 I suggest looking at linen companies like Luxe Linen, La Tavola Fine Linen, and Wildflower Linen.
-Think fun patterns, no glitter, silk table runners are great, and even solids look great!
+Think fun patterns, no glitter/sequins, silk table runners are great, and even solids look great!

 6. Details.
 In a nutshell, the more unique details you have the more likely you are to get featured.
 Having an event designer can do wonders for your overall design/concept!

 7. Ceremony.
 Many couples put so much effort into the reception (which is completely fine, and natural!) but it's also important to blogs that the ceremony matches the style of the reception space.
-Think of a cool way to enhance your backdrop, like a cool floral wall, a round arbor, etc.
+Think of a cool way to enhance your backdrop, like a floral wall, a round arbor, lots of greenery, etc.